echopen/PRJ-medtec_kit/mecanic/modules/MDL-aquarium/readme.md

 * [`CTC-jerome_dubois`]()

 ## Description
 We need an aquarium as water tank.
+The aquarium is 343 mm heigth, 293 mm width and 593 mm length.